TrioTorus/django-cms-boilerplate/README.md

 ## Features ##

-* Global assets, web, templates and fixtures directory.
 * Collects static and media into public/{static,media} respectively.
 * Django admin activated by default.
 * Django timezone setting changed to UTC for sanity.
 * HTML 5 base template with simple 404 and 500 error templates.
-* Discourages storing credentials and secrets in the repository.
 * Encourages the use of developer/machine specific `settings.py` file.
 * Encourages the use of virtualenv and virtualenvwrapper.
 * Encourages the use of pip and `requirements.txt`.